Iraqi president says U.S. has no right to 'watch Iran' from his country

 This is not the first time an Iraqi lawmaker has called for the withdrawal of U.S. troops.

-A variety of Iraqi lawmakers used Trump’s visit to the al-Asad base in December to call on U.S. forces to leave the country.
-At the time of his visit, there were 5,000 U.S. troops stationed in Iraq as part of the coalition against the Islamic State.
+Other lawmakers used Trump’s visit to the Al-Asad Base to call on U.S. forces to leave the country.
+At the time of his visit, there were 5,000 U.S. troops stationed in Iraq as part of the coalition against the Islamic State militant group.

-Earlier that month, Trump announced that the U.S. would withdraw troops from Syria, claiming that the U.S. had defeated ISIS in the country.
+Earlier that month, Trump announced that American troops would be withdrawn from Syria, claiming that the U.S. had defeated ISIS in the country.
 He also ordered the Pentagon to draw up plans for a troop withdrawal from Afghanistan.

-Iraq announced the fight against ISIS was over on Dec.
-9, 2017, after the group seized the country's second-largest city Mosul, as well as one-third of the rest of the country, before being toppled by an Iraqi military campaign that was backed by the U.S.-led coalition.
+Iraq announced the fight against ISIS was over Dec.
+9, 2017, after an Iraqi military campaign backed by the U.S.-led coalition defeated the group which had seized the country's second-largest city of Mosul, as well as one-third of the rest of the nation.